 Age of Article Warning:

-This article was originally published 46 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 48 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 As a web designer who uses FTP everyday, it’s really easy to forget that often website owners and bloggers may have never used FTP and so it may be confusing when someone like me says “just FTP the new stylesheet or functions file to the website”.